Tornadoes of 2021: April 27–28 (United States)

-On April 21, the SPC issued a 15% risk contour for areas of Texas and Oklahoma.
-By April 27, a slight risk was in place for parts of the Great Plains, mainly for the threat very large hail.
+On April 21, the SPC issued a 15% risk contour for portions of Texas and Oklahoma.
+By April 27, a slight risk for severe weather was in place for parts of the Great Plains, mainly due to the threat very large hail.
 Numerous tornadoes touched down in Colorado and Texas, most of which were weak or remained over open fields.
 However, one strong multiple-vortex EF3 tornado touched down near Truscott, Texas, tossing a 4,000 lb (1,800 kg) cattle feeder and bending large metal power line pylons to the ground.
 An early-morning high-end EF1 tornado that hit near Pauls Valley, Oklahoma, on April 28 destroyed multiple barns, sheds, and outbuildings.
 Another high-end EF1 tornado near Hondo, Texas, destroyed a mobile home and a barn, severely damaged the roof of a house, downed trees and power lines, and toppled a hunting tower.
 The same supercell also produced a 6.4 in hailstone in Hondo, the largest hailstone ever recorded in Texas.
 Other weak tornadoes touched down that afternoon as well.
 Three severe hailstorms that day also caused major damage in the suburbs of Fort Worth, Oklahoma City, and San Antonio as well, the third of which came from the Hondo supercell.
 Overall, 25 tornadoes were confirmed.
 Damage was at least a billion dollars.